-Read about all the information you need to know about getting a marriage license for your Olympic National Park elopement by clicking here.
-Also, you’ll need to have someone ordained to officiate your Washington elopement ceremony and two witnesses present (and yes, I’m happy to be a witness, if needed!).
+Read through all the information you need to know about getting a marriage license for your Olympic National Park elopement by clicking here.
+Also, you’ll need to have someone ordained to officiate your Washington elopement ceremony and two witnesses present (and yes, we are happy to be your witness, if needed!).

 Meet your Olympic National Park elopement photographers